hm-seclab/SBOM-Landscape/README.md

 The POC can be found [here](https://hm-seclab.github.io/SBOM-Landscape/)

-## How to contribute your tool
+## How to add your tool
-If you know of a tool or project that should be listed here, please open an Issue.
+If you know of a tool or project that should be listed here, please open an Issue or add a MergeRequest.
 There are three things to consider while adding a new tool:

 ### 1. Add a new entry
 The /public/data.yaml contains all the information a user can search on the page.
-Just add a new entry to the list of tools.
+Add a new entry to the list of tools.
 Please follow the following convention regarding the values.
 Please also refer to the tool's source, where the features are documented.

 ##### Name
-The name of the tool as to be distinct in the list and is used as an identifier.
+The name of the tool.
+This should be distinct in the list and is used as an identifier.

 ##### Publisher
-The publisher refers to the company or institution that is maintaining the tool.
+The Publisher refers to the company or institution maintaining the tool.
 It should be spelled similarly each time so users can find all tools from the same publisher.

 ##### Standards
 A list of Standards a tool can produce.
 Currently, the three standards which are recognized by the [NTIA](https://www.ntia.gov/sites/default/files/publications/sbom_formats_survey-version-2021_0.pdf) are supported: